 - Contact field of study or host department as soon as possible.

-- Visit the Graduate School’s Student Services Office in 143 Caldwell Hall for information about registration procedures.
-In order to comply with U.S. immigration law, international students must be registered with the university within 30 days of the I-20 start date.
+- Visit the Graduate School’s Student Services Office in 172 Caldwell Hall for information about registration procedures.
+In order to comply with U.S. immigration law, international students must be registered with the university within 30 days of the I-20 or DS-2019 start date.

-- If international, check in with the International Students & Scholars Office (ISSO).
+- If international, check in with International Services: Office of Global Learning online.
 This is also a U.S. immigration requirement.

 - Visit the Cornell Computer Center to activate their NetID, if applicable.
 (CCC building is adjacent to Caldwell Hall.)